igor32648/ABriefOnJavaThreads/README.md

+#First Thread and jConsole

+In Java by default, a classic "public static void main(String[] args)" method uses a thread to be executed.

-You can use the Thread class to manipulate the current thread.
+You can manipulate the Thread class to manipulate this current thread.

 ![Image 1](assets/image1.png)